hackupstate/careers-in-code-classroom-codebase/module-5/HTTP_EXERCISES.md

 note down each of your requests (method, path, headers, request body if applicable) and the server's response (status code, any headers, and any response body)

-A successful answer should start with `ANS`, and question that was invalid or otherwise was unable to be processed will start with `ERR`.
-If you received a response that starts with `ERR`, try your best to ensure that you are sending the correct data, and if you have trouble, we can go over it more deeply.
-Please note down your responses and turn them in on google classroom.

 The server's hostname is `TODO`
 The server is running on tcp port `80` (standard http port)